No need to travel! We can bring our services directly to you!

 Blog

-Average Payout for Pedestrian Hit by Car in California 2025
+Average Payout for Pedestrian Hit by Car in California: What to Expect in 2025–2026

 Table of Contents

-Cohen & Marzban has deep roots in the Los Angeles community.
+That’s why having the right legal team matters.
+Cohen & Marzban have deep roots in the Los Angeles community.
 We understand the local laws and have decades of experience handling pedestrian accident claims.
 Our experienced pedestrian accident attorneys are dedicated to getting you the justice you deserve.
-There is no fee unless we win.
-Get a free consultation or call us at (818) 986-3332.

 What Is the Average Settlement for a Pedestrian Hit by a Car in California?

 If you've been hit by a car as a pedestrian in California, you're likely wondering about potential settlement amounts.
 While every case is unique, settlements for minor injuries typically range from $10,000 to $75,000.
-However, settlements for severe injuries can reach millions of dollars.
+However, average payouts for more severe injuries and catastrophic injuries can reach millions of dollars.

 It's important to understand that the severity of your injuries significantly impacts your potential settlement.